ugoertz/kombilo/doc/manual.rst

 -------

-There is an installer provided for Kombilo which should *just work* and which is recommended.
+There is an installer provided for Kombilo which should *just work* and which is the easiest option.
+Alternatively (and that would be the cleaner way, even if a little more cumbersome) you can also install Python 2.7 from `python.org
+<http://www.python.org/>`_ and then install Kombilo as a Python package via
+`c:\python27\scripts\pip.exe install kombilo`.

 *Uninstall*: The installer automatically installs a program to uninstall Kombilo.
 To also remove the database files created by Kombilo, you should remove the databases from within Kombilo before uninstalling.

 *Upgrading from version 0.7*: There is no automatic upgrading.
-Just install Kombilo 0.8.1, and deinstall Kombilo 0.7.\*.
-The two versions can also coexist, so you could leave the old version until you are convinced that the new version works.
-You will have to newly process your databases for 0.8.1.
+Just deinstall the old Kombilo version and install the new one.
+Versions 0.7.\* and 0.8.\* can also coexist, so you could leave the old version until you are convinced that the new version works.
+You will have to newly process your databases for 0.8.\* when coming from 0.7.\*.
+Befor deinstalling 0.7.\* you should remove the databases (in the *Edit DB list* window) because the database files will not be removed by the uninstaller.

+*Upgrading from one 0.8.\* version to another one*: There is no automatic upgrading.
+It is probably safest (but should not be required) to deinstall the old version, and then install the new one.
+Your configuration file and the databases you hav inserted will be kept.
+There is no need to reprocess the databases.

 If you want to make changes to the program, you will need to build the program yourself.
 For this, you will need Python 2.7 and a C++ compiler (Microsoft